gromnitsky/dereferrer/README.md

     $ make crx

-If everything was fine, `dereferrer-x.y.z.crx` file will appear.
+If everything was fine, `_build/dereferrer-x.y.z.crx` file will appear.

 ## License